 A prorated amount of Title IV funds must be returned to financial aid programs for students not completing 60 percent of the period of enrollment if the student was a financial aid recipient.
+NAU will complete and maintain a return to Title IV funds calculation for any student who ceases to attend all classes prior to the end of the term.

-VA Education and Military Tuition Assistance (TA) benefits will be prorated according to the specifics of the programs\\.
+VA Education and Military Tuition Assistance (TA) benefits will be prorated according to the specifics of the programs.